 As posted earlier, Cello is on a month-long wheat and chicken free diet to see if we can get her recurring ear infections under control.
 I recently found out that buckwheat flour is NOT considered a grain and is wheat and gluten free!
 It was quite interesting to find out that buckwheat is actually closely related to rhubarb!
 Cello enjoyed the pumpkin biscotti I had made her, so I decided to try another variety biscotti…

-- 1 pound ground bison (buffalo) (I used Whole Foods Market ground buffalo – their bison meet comes from buffalo who are free range for at least 2/3 of the animals’ lives, have no added antibiotics or growth hormones given to them, and have no animal byproducts in their feed)
+- 1 pound ground bison (buffalo) (I used Whole Foods Market ground buffalo – their bison meet comes from buffalo who are free range, have no added antibiotics or growth hormones given to them, and have no animal byproducts in their feed)

 - 1/2 cup shredded cheddar cheese (I used 365 Brand – found at Whole Foods Market – produced with no added hormones and made with milk from cows not treated with rBGH)

-- 1 cup milk (I used Organic Valley-from cows not treated with rBGH)
+- 1 cup organic milk (I used Organic Valley-from cows not treated with rBGH)

 - 1/2 tsp baking powder